CulDeVu/culdevu.github.io/thought/2025-07-21-death-clock.md

 Every day at midnight it rolls a new death date.
 The clock knows my birthdate.
 It also has inside it a table of mortality statistics by age, provided by the 2025 Social Security Trustees Report.
 With these, along with the current date, it can sample my probability distribution of dying on a specific date, given that I've already lived to the current date.

 I started working on this about 2 months ago.
 A couple hours here, a couple hours there.
 This picture was taken a couple weeks ago.
-And yes, I know the year is wrong.
+And yes, I know the year in the photo is wrong.

 # Prior work